adempiere/adempiere-ui-gateway/.claude-memory/README.md

 # Team Shared Memory

-This directory contains shared knowledge and context across team members working on the ADempiere UI Gateway repository.
+This directory contains **collaboration context** for working with Claude Code on this repository.
+It is version-controlled so all team members share the same context.

 ## Purpose

-Since Claude Code conversation history is local to each machine, this directory serves as **version-controlled shared memory** that all team members can access and update.
+Session history and team notes that help Claude Code pick up where the last session left off — without repeating solved problems or losing context.

 ## Files

-- **recent-work.md** - Latest changes, ongoing work, and current context
-- **known-issues.md** - Bugs, gotchas, workarounds, and debugging tips
-- **learned-patterns.md** - Best practices, tips for Docker Compose, ADempiere, nginx configuration
+- **recent-work.md** — Current state of the stack and what was last done
+- **learned-patterns.md** — Claude Code session startup protocol and collaboration notes

+## What does NOT belong here

+- Project documentation → `docs/*.md`
+- Architecture, services, installation, troubleshooting → `docs/*.md`
+- Migration planning and status → `/home/westfalia/Westfalia-Projekte/Westfalia/Lieferanten/04-Claude/04-Claude-Cases/`

 ## When to Update

-Update these files after:
-- Solving a non-trivial Docker/networking problem
-- Discovering database restore quirks or container startup issues
-- Making significant changes to stack configuration
-- Finding workarounds for nginx/proxy issues
-- Learning something about ADempiere deployment that would help the next person
-- Modifying service definitions or stack compositions

-## How to Update

 After completing work, ask Claude:
 ```
-Please update .claude-memory/[relevant-file].md with what we learned/changed today
+Please update .claude-memory/recent-work.md with what we did today
 ```

 Then commit and push: